Skip to Content

 Do I need hearing aids?

 "Is it me, or is everyone mumbling?".
 "Could you say that again?"
 Sound familiar?
-We've all been there on some level, perhaps not all the time, but those little moments can sometimes make you wonder if your hearing isn't quite right.
+We've all been there on some level, perhaps not all the time, but those questions sometimes make you wonder if your hearing isn't quite right.

 Hearing loss is one of those things that often creeps up on us.
-It's not always sudden; more often than not, it's a gradual fading of the sounds of life.
+It's not always sudden, and more often than not, it's a gradual fading of sounds we recognise.
 And because it happens slowly, it's easy to dismiss the early signs or put them down to other things, like distraction or stress.

 But if you're starting to notice that you're not hearing as well as you used to, it might be time to think about hearing aids.
 So, how do you know if it's time to take that step?
 Let's explore some common scenarios and signs that might suggest hearing aids could be helpful.

-You're at the pub with your friends and having a good chat.
-But with other background chatter and the clinking glasses, you're struggling to follow the conversation.
+You're at the pub with your friends and having a conversation, but with other background chatter and the clinking glasses, you're struggling to follow the conversation.
 You find yourself nodding along and smiling, even when you're not entirely sure what's being said.

 Or you find yourself constantly asking people to repeat themselves, which can feel a bit awkward and tiring for everyone involved.

-Sunday lunch at your house is usually an enjoyable time, but with the grandchildren running around, music on, and everyone talking at once, it suddenly becomes a complicated listening environment.
+Sunday lunch at your house, and the grandchildren are running around, the music is on, and everyone is talking at once, it suddenly becomes a complicated listening environment.
 You feel a bit left out because you can't quite follow the flow of conversation.

 You're trying to enjoy your favourite drama, but you have to turn the volume up so high that it starts to frustrate those around you, and you're starting to feel a bit self-conscious.